September 25th

 Not stretching beyond means!

-What one possesses, only that he can expend.
-What one owns, only that he can give.
-What one earns, only that he can spend.
-Isn't this a straightforward philosophy?
-The poet opines that this alone is erudition, dexterity and good intellect.
-Although all these are different facets of decision making, the emphasis here is 'all these have to give the same end result'.
+The poet opines that this alone is erudition, dexterity, and good intellect.
+Although these are different facets of decision-making, they have been mentioned individually to emphasize that 'all these have to give the same end result'—spending less than what is earned.
 There is no choice about it.
 For, owing to someone is a burden of the heaviest kind.
-The heaviest interest a debtor pays are his dignity and his self-respect!
+The heaviest interest a debtor pays is his dignity and his self-respect!

 pada vigrahaH: